 I was in an interview with a candidate alongside the president of the company where I used to work.
 We’d flown 2500 miles to meet this candidate in person.
 Ten minutes into the interview, the president said, “I’m sorry; you’re not the guy for us.”
 He got up and left me alone with the candidate.
 Talk about an awkward silence!

 Enjoy your Halloween, fellow recruiters, and the next time you live through a scary recruiting situation, remember you are not alone!
-Dust off the cobwebs on your resume and join IQTalent Partners if you dare!
+Dust off the cobwebs on your recruiting processes and let IQTalent Partners upgrade your tactics if you dare!